ArjunGupte44/ECE-570-Course-Project/README.md

 ### Goal 2: Use your trained model from Goal 1 or an existing pre-trained model to perform inferencing on the IU-Xray test dataset.
 * To use the model you trained in **Goal 1**, run `./test_iu_xray.sh` and modify the `--load-pre-trained` argument in the bash script to the path where you saved the model.
 * To use the model we trained for this ECE 570 project, run `./test_iu_xray.sh` without any modifications.
 The bash script requires the weights file of the pre-trained model.
 It can be found [here](https://file.io/N3VwkkmcDRq3).
-After downloading the file, please store is under `results/promptmrg/experiment_results/base_iu_model/`
+After downloading the file, please store it under `results/promptmrg/experiment_results/base_iu_model/`
 * A manual comparison with the results in the PromptMRG paper will demonstrate this newly trained model has similar inferencing performance.

 ### Goal 3: Use the model we trained for this ECE 570 project to perform inferencing on the VQA-RAD test dataset.